Goldman Sachs Maintains ThredUp Inc - (TDUP) Neutral Recommendation

 What is the Fund Sentiment?

-There are 227 funds or institutions reporting positions in ThredUp Inc -.
-This is an increase of 6 owner(s) or 2.71% in the last quarter.
-Average portfolio weight of all funds dedicated to TDUP is 0.50%, a decrease of 2.63%.
-Total shares owned by institutions increased in the last three months by 0.68% to 84,695K shares.
+There are 226 funds or institutions reporting positions in ThredUp Inc -.
+This is an increase of 7 owner(s) or 3.20% in the last quarter.
+Average portfolio weight of all funds dedicated to TDUP is 0.53%, an increase of 0.49%.
+Total shares owned by institutions increased in the last three months by 0.71% to 84,681K shares.
 The put/call ratio of TDUP is 0.35, indicating a bullish outlook.

 What are Other Shareholders Doing?